Getting started with DataSphere

 The package installation result is displayed under the cell.

-Increase a cell's computing resources
+Increase computing resources for your cell

 By default, projects run with the minimal configuration: